ostinsolo/Harmodulum/README.md

 For detailed information on available functions and parameters, refer to the `harmo_pendulum.js` file.

+## Known Issues

+Currently, there is one main bug that affects the device's functionality:

+When switching views away from the track where the device is placed, the jsui stops rendering.
+This causes the pendulum to stop sending MIDI and get stuck in place.

+To replicate this issue:
+1. Start the oscillation
+2. Switch to another track
+3. Observe that the pendulum stops moving and MIDI output ceases

+We are actively investigating this issue.
+Potential solutions being explored include:
+- Moving the entire physics logic into a js object that communicates back and forth with the UI
+- Exploring alternative rendering methods, as jsui examples from Max's help section do not exhibit this issue
+- Attempting to place the task rendering outside the jsui with a metro (which did not resolve the issue)

+If you have any insights or suggestions regarding this bug, please feel free to contribute or reach out.

 ## Contributing

 Contributions to Harmodulum are welcome.
 Please feel free to submit a Pull Request.